 Genetic services strategy

 The Victorian genetic services policy is currently guided by Genetics services strategy for Victoria 2005-2009.
-This strategy will be reviewed and refreshed, to guide future service development.
+This strategy is being refreshed to guide future service development.

 Public genetic services

 Clinical genetic services in Victoria are provided on a hub and spoke basis.
 There are four metropolitan hubs that provide services and also provide outreach clinics to other metropolitan, regional and rural hospitals:

 Parkville - Victorian Clinical Genetics Services/Royal Children’s Hospital, Royal Melbourne Hospital, Royal Women’s Hospital

 Heidelberg - Austin Hospital, Mercy Hospital for Women